Be a part of this High Sierra back country base camp and lodge that supports the JMT/PCT hikers and their trail adventures!

 If an employee doesn't have their own transportation or arrives via bus, train or airport, we provide free transportation from Fresno, CA to the VVR.

-If employees don't bring their own vehicle with their belongings, then most will have their needed posessions shipped via UPS or Fed-X.
+If employees don't bring their own vehicle with their belongings, then most will have their needed possessions shipped via UPS or Fed-X.

 I always like to tell people; if you are bored it's because you want to be!

-There is so much to do on the outside, we have great summer weather here in the Sierra, so hiking, mountain biking, climbing, fishing, the natural hot tubs at Mono, the photography opportunities it's unlimited!
+There is so much to do on the outside, we have great summer weather here in the Sierra, so hiking, mountain biking, kayaking, taking a SUP out to enjoy the splendor of the surrounding peaks; along with climbing, fishing, the natural hot tubs at Mono, the photography opportunities it's unlimited!
 Also, the nights around the hikers/public campfire so much fun talking to people from around the world.
 You never know who you are sitting next to.

 What we don't have is night clubs, the bar scene, the city lights ... and yes, our stars are actually bright and beautiful!